fernandezfran/galpynostatic/docs/source/index.rst

-**galpynostatic** is a Python package with a physics-based heuristic model towards the fast-charging of lithium-ion batteries electrode material.
+**galpynostatic** is a Python package with a physics-based heuristic model towards the fast-charging of lithium-ion batteries electrode materials.

 Requirements